alancieri/jresponse-node/README.md

 # JResponse for Node

 Middleware for Node/Express.
-Use this middleware in order to get a standard output for the API Request.<br />
+Use this middleware to get a standard output for the API Request.<br />
-You can also use **JResponse** as a common javascript object to even your responses and send it to router response.<br />
+You can also use **JResponse** as a simple object to standardize the Express router response.<br />

 When working with a large data set it obviously makes sense to offer pagination options to the endpoint.
-To avoid writing your own pagination output into every endpoint, JResponse provides you with the **JPagination** (see Pagination paragraph)
+To avoid writing your own pagination output into every endpoint, JResponse provides you **JPagination**.
+JPagination is inspired by the [Fractal Pagination](https://fractal.thephpleague.com/pagination "Pagination Fractal") for PHP, and it offers two solution for paginate the response: **[JPaginator](#jpaginator)** and **[JCursor](#jcursor)**
 ### Install

 ```